-Sponsored by the HHS Office of Minority Health, Think Cultural Health (TCH) is an initiative dedicated to improving the health and quality of care for racial and ethnic minority populations and American Indians and Alaska Natives.
-TCH offers free continuing education opportunities, information, resources, and more to help public health and health care professionals provide services that are responsive to the cultural beliefs, values, backgrounds, and linguistic needs of the individuals and communities they serve.
+Think Cultural Health (TCH) is the U.S. Department of Health and Human Services (HHS) Office of Minority Health’s (OMH) trusted learning platform dedicated to improving health care communication, patient engagement, and Americans’ health.
+TCH offers free continuing education opportunities, information, resources, and more to help public health, health care, and other health professionals provide services that are responsive to the cultural beliefs, values, backgrounds, and linguistic needs of the individuals and communities they serve.

-Launched in 2004, TCH supports the Office of Minority Health's statutory mandate to:
+Launched in 2004, TCH supports the HHS Office of Minority Health's statutory mandate to:

 - Build the capacity of health professionals in addressing cultural and linguistic barriers to care.